 The new initial stage of formation, called the Propaedeutic Stage, responds to the growing need for deliberate and intentional focus on human and spiritual formation.
 It provides men with the necessary groundwork to engage in quality and faithful priestly formation and future ministry in your diocese (PPF, § 119, 130).

 The US Sulpician Province has established a house of propaedeutic formation at the site of the first Roman Catholic seminary in the United States, St. Mary’s Seminary on Paca Street in Baltimore.
-After wide collegial consultation and at the request and encouragement of several bishops, The Blessed Father Michael J. McGivney House will open in the late summer/fall of 2023 as part of the implementation of a new model of priestly formation in the United States (cf. PPF 6th Ed.).
+After wide collegial consultation and at the request and encouragement of several bishops, The Blessed Father Michael J. McGivney House opened as part of the implementation of a new model of priestly formation in the United States (cf. PPF 6th Ed.).

 The McGivney House is named with the permission of The Supreme Knight of the Knights of Columbus, Patrick E. Kelly, and the endorsement of Archbishop William E. Lori of the Archdiocese of Baltimore to honor the 1877 alumnus of St. Mary’s Seminary and the founder of the Knights of Columbus.